-Burnett has been appointed to serve as the member resources director for the American Bar Association Young Lawyers Division where she leads the division's professional development and wellness initiatives.
+Joann recently served as the member resources director for the American Bar Association Young Lawyers Division where she led the division's professional development and wellness initiatives.
 Burnett was recognized as a 2020 ABA YLD On the Rise Top 40 Lawyer and received the inaugural PRIDE award from Stetson Law’s Lambda Legal.
-She currently serves as the Public Relations Director for the Florida Association for Women Lawyers, and a member of the Stetson Lawyers Advisory Council.
-Burnett lives in Gulfport with her husband Andy and their two daughters.
+She currently serves as the Public Relations Director for the Florida Association for Women Lawyers.
+Burnett lives in Gulfport with her partner Andy and their two daughters.

 He graduated with his J.D. from Stetson Law where he served as managing editor of the Journal of International Aging Law & Policy and a research assistant to Professor Rebecca C. Morgan, and received the Cecil C. and August M. Bailey Scholarship, the Matthew Bender Elder Law Book Award, and the Victor O. Wehle Trial Advocacy Award.
 After graduating from Stetson, he practiced in South Carolina, focusing on elder law, estate planning, and business law, before returning to the Tampa Bay area.